TheEpic0ne/HelpDatblockCom/docs/datearth.md

 # Datearth

 Geopolitcs on a world map with nations, diplomacy, and war!
-There are three worlds: [Gladia](https://gladia.datearth.com), the ancient warfare world, [Nova](https://nova.datearth.com), the modern warfare world, and [Elysia](https://elysia.datearth.com), the peaceful world.
+There are three worlds: [Gladia](https://gladia.datearth.com), the ancient warfare world, [Nova](https://nova.datearth.com), the modern warfare world, and [Elysia](https://elysia.datearth.com), the peaceful world without war.

 ![image](_images/gladia.png)